Header Image

 • then prolonged, controlled release throughout the day

-• Release takes place in the large intestine because the coated capsule travels through the digestive tract for several hours before starting to take effect
+• takes place in the large intestine because the coated capsule travels through the digestive tract for several hours before starting to take effect

 • almost constant after adjustment to dose and body weight, independent of age